Albanian People’s Heroes in Yugoslavia

 5th Assault Division

-Fighters and cadres of the 5th Assault Division, among whom were comrades Hysni Kapo (third from the right standing), Manush Myftiu (third from the right sitting) and Shefqet Peci (second from the left standing).
+Fighters and cadres of the 5th Assault Division, among whom were Hysni Kapo (third from the right standing), Manush Myftiu (third from the right sitting) and Shefqet Peci (second from the left standing).

 Fighters and cadres of the 5th Assault Division.

-On January 20, 1944, the 5th Assault Division was inaugurated in Tërbaç with fighters from the Vlora district.
+On 20 January 1944, the 5th Assault Division was inaugurated in Tërbaç with fighters from the Vlora district.
 For its self-sacrificing and high heroism in the fight against the fascist invaders and traitors, it was awarded the title of “Hero of the People” with the following honours:

 “For its self-sacrificing and high heroism in the struggle against the fascist invaders and traitors, for its outstanding contribution to the liberation of the Homeland and the establishment of people’s power.